Saudi ambassador to U.S. and wife linked to suspected Islamic terrorists

 When the Reagan administration wanted to circumvent Congressional prohibitions on supplying the Nicaraguan Contras, Bandar helped Oliver North by putting together a US$32-million Saudi funding package.
 The New Yorker claims his "30 or so locked attaché cases ... contain evidence of the covert operations and secret agreements that Bandar co-ordinated at the behest of King Fahd and the United States, such as records of a Swiss bank account that Bandar had personally set up for the Nicaraguan Contras."

 What does Bandar get in return, besides the ambassadorial corps' only State Department-provided security detail (according to The Atlantic) and some fireside stories for his 32-room, $37-million mansion in Aspen, Colo.?
-A series of remarkable concessions, some of which have directly harmed U.S. national security so as to lead to the deaths of U.S. citizens.
+A series of remarkable concessions, some of w directly harmed U.S. national security so as to lead to the deaths of U.S. citizens.
 To name just two:

 - Saudis, until recently, enjoyed a "Visa Express" program whereby students could get rubber-stamped temporary visas to the United States at Saudi travel agencies, without talking to an American (three of the 19 Sept.
 11 hijackers entered the country this way, according to Joel Mowbray, a National Review reporter).
 In the year after Sept.
 11, only 3% of Saudi visa applicants were denied, compared with 25% worldwide, according to Mowbray.